kubernetes/enhancements/keps/sig-network/4962-network-topology-standard/README.md

 ## Alternatives

 One alternative is to delegate network topology representation to CSPs.
-For instance, AWS employs network topology labels in the format `topology.k8s.aws/network-node-layer-N` to describe their three-tier network hierarchy.
+For example, AWS uses network topology labels in the format `topology.k8s.aws/network-node-layer-N` to describe its three-tier network hierarchy.

-However, this approach has several limitations:
-1. It is CSP-specific, hindering portability across different cloud environments.
-2. It is tightly coupled to a predefined network layout, offering little flexibility for extension.
+However, this approach is CSP-specific and tightly coupled to a predefined network layout.
-3. It lacks the capability to incorporate additional QoS information that could be utilized by schedulers or applications.

-In contrast, our proposal offers:
+In contrast, our proposal provides a cloud-agnostic approach that accommodates commonly used network topologies.
-1. Flexibility in defining network hierarchies
-2. Extensibility to accommodate various network structures
-3. The ability to include diverse network QoS metrics

-This approach provides a more versatile and adaptable solution for representing network topologies across different cloud environments and use cases.

 ## Infrastructure Needed (Optional)